-Appeals.
+Appeals

-- 1. Both parties have equal rights to an impartial appeal from the UH's dismissal of a formal complaint or any allegation therein or from a determination of responsibility under EP 1.204 and Interim AP 1.204 or AP 1.202. - 2.
-For an appeal to be considered timely, it must be submitted to the Title IX Coordinator within five (5) business days after the date the written determination was received by the parties. - 3.
+- 1. Both parties have equal rights to an impartial appeal from the UH's dismissal of a formal complaint or any allegation therein or from a Final Determination made by a Decision Maker under EP 1.204 and AP 1.204. - 2.
+For an appeal to be considered timely, it must be submitted to the Title IX Coordinator within seven (7) business days after the date the written determination was received by the parties. - 3.
 An appeal shall be in writing, cite the basis for the appeal, and explain why the party believes there is a basis for the appeal. - 4.
 Appeals are limited to the following bases: - a.
 Procedural irregularity that affected the outcome of the matter; - b.
 New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter; or - c.
-The Title IX Coordinator, investigator(s), or decision maker(s) had a conflict of interest or bias for or against complainants or respondents generally or the specific complainant or respondent that affected the outcome of the matter. - 5.
+The Title IX Coordinator, investigator(s), or Decision Maker had a conflict of interest or bias for or against complainants or respondents generally or the specific complainant or respondent that affected the outcome of the matter. - 5.
 If an appeal is filed, the Title IX Coordinator will notify the other party in writing of the appeal and the basis.
 The other party may submit a response to the appeal within five (5) business days from the date they received the appeal. - 6.
 Within five (5) business days of the deadline for a response, the Title IX Coordinator shall forward the appeal, any response, and the record to an appropriate appeals officer, who is not the same person as the Decision Maker(s) that reached the determination regarding responsibility or dismissal, the investigator(s), or the Title IX Coordinator. - 7.
-The appeals officer will examine the information presented.
+The appeals officer will examine the information presented in the appeal.
 Within twenty (20) business days from the date the appeals officer received the information, the appeals officer will: - a.
-Deny the appeal and uphold the original decision; - b.
-Grant the appeal and remand the case because of procedural irregularities that affected the outcome of the matter: - c.
-Grant the appeal and remand the case because new evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made could affect the outcome of the matter; - d.
-Grant the appeal and remand the case because the Title IX Coordinator, investigator(s), or decision maker(s) had a conflict of interest or bias for or against complainants or respondents generally or the specific complainant or respondent that affected the outcome of the matter; or - 8.
-The appeals officer shall draft a determination of appeal explaining the rationale for the determination.
-The determination of appeal shall be promptly sent to the parties simultaneously.
+Deny the appeal and uphold the original decision, or - b.
+Grant the appeal and remand the case because of procedural irregularities that affected the outcome of the matter, or - c.
+Grant the appeal and remand the case because new evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made could affect the outcome of the matter, or - d.
+Grant the appeal and remand the case because the Title IX Coordinator, investigator(s), or decision maker(s) had a conflict of interest or bias for or against complainants or respondents generally or the specific complainant or respondent that affected the outcome of the matter.